 Causes of Inflamed Gums from Wisdom Teeth

 The inflammation of gums around wisdom teeth, also known as pericoronitis, is a common dental issue.
-Several factors contribute to the development of inflamed gums in this context:
+Several factors contribute to the development of inflamed gums in this context, including inflammation.
+The gum tissue covering (a flap of gum over a partially erupted wisdom tooth) can trap bacteria underneath, leading to inflammation and increasing the risk of infection.

 - Impaction: Wisdom teeth often do not have enough space to emerge properly in the mouth.
 They can become partially or fully impacted, meaning they don’t fully break through the gumline.
 This impaction creates a space where food particles and bacteria can accumulate, leading to inflammation.